Model M Screen Reader Keypad

 Rear labels

-Like most Model Ms, the Screen Reader Keypad employs a recognisable rear label (casually referred to as a "birth certificate") both on the back of the outer case and the back of the internal assembly that can be used for identification via a part number and model designation and for dating the device.
+Like most Model Ms, the Screen Reader Keypad employs a recognisable rear label (casually referred to as a "birth certificate") both on the back of the cover set and the back of the internal assembly that can be used for identification via a part number and model designation and for dating the device.

 External rear label